mammimia/discord-clone/README.md

 - Next.js 14
 - Server Actions
 - Socket.io
+- Clerk
 - Prisma
 - Tailwind
 - MySQL

 ## Project Initialization Steps

+Create an clark account and application in it.
 Create .env file in project directory.
 You need to fill variables below in that file.

 ```bash